lorenz-g/tesla-megapack-tracker/README.md

 - if you are a corporate and can use some the data here please do.
 You can also sell it on (but please respect the MIT license to give credit where it's due)
 - and if you have used it, please consider contributing some info/insights back to the project via pull requests.
 Thanks 👏

+# want to contribute?

+- battery projects
+  - just add them to the `projects.csv` file and submit a PR (Pull Request)
+- feature / website improvements
+  - there is a [TODO](./misc/TODO.md) file.
+You can just grab sth there.
+- new government integration
+  - they are the best to keep data up to date.
+Feel free to add one.
+- blog post
+  - just write / amend one and submit a PR.

 # inspiration